Brian's Journal - Summer 2010 - Britain

 not for several bulldozed tracks through it.
 I wandered around there for quite a while trying to photograph, or at least identify, some of the singing birds.
 Tree species included cottonwood, ash, maple, beech, cherry, willow, hawthorne, elderberry and others with stinging nettle and blackberry among other understory species.
 Birds were difficult to spot but easy to hear - Robin, Song Thrush, Chiffchaff, Blue and Great Tits, Wrens, Magpies, Chaffinches and Blackcaps all singing and calling in the woods, and both Stock Doves and Woodpigeons flying between the trees overhead.
 The Robin songs were particularly striking, a plaintive mix of clear notes and stuttering/shivery trills quite unlike anything I've ever heard before.
 I spent an hour or more trying unsuccessfully to track down the source of that song; it wasn't until the next day that a woman whom I met out walking her dog suggested that it might be a Robin.
 Once I knew what it was I was able to spot it right away.

 We met at the Ashmolean museum for tea, preceded by an hour or so of touring the museum.
-Swee rested in the cafe while I explored the Egyption exhibits.
-I was too tired to enjoy them much but Swee had an interesting conversation with the curator for the Near Eastern exhibits.
+Susan rested in the cafe while I explored the Egyption exhibits.
+I was too tired to enjoy them much but Susan had an interesting conversation with the curator for the Near Eastern exhibits.
 Before he had to go he suggested that I try birding out towards University Park on the northeast side of town.
 After our individual museum explorations we in the cafe up on the roof of the museum and ate tea and scones, my first and only English tea during our visit.
 On the way back from the museum the boys and I took photos, including a number of hip shots of people passing by on the sidewalk.
 Daniel does particularly well at that.

 Susan and Suzanne after evensong